Sex Exceptionalism in Criminal Law

 Sex crimes are the worst crimes.
-People widely believe that sexual assault is graver than nonsexual assault, uninvited sexual compliments are worse than nonsexual insults, and sex work is different from work.
-Criminal codes create a dedicated category for sex offenses, uniting under its umbrella conduct as different as violent attacks and consensual commercial transactions.
-This exceptionalist treatment of sex as categorically different rarely evokes discussion, much less debate.
-However, sex exceptionalism is not natural or neutral, and its political history should give us pause.
-This Article is the first to trace, catalogue, and analyze sex exceptionalism in criminal law.
+People generally believe that sexual assault is graver than nonsexual assault, uninvited sexual compliments are worse than nonsexual insults, and sex work is different from work.
+Criminal codes typically create a dedicated category for sex offenses, uniting under its umbrella conduct ranging from violent attacks to consensual commercial transactions.
+This exceptionalist treatment of sex as categorically different rarely elicits discussion, much less debate.
+Sex exceptionalism, however, is neither natural nor neutral, and its political history should give us pause.
+This Article is the first to trace, catalog, and analyzesex exceptionalism in criminal law in the United States.
 Through a genealogical examination of sex-crime law from the late eighteenth century to today, it makes several novel contributions to the debate over how criminal law should regulate sex.

-Third, the Article spotlights the invisible but powerful influence sex exceptionalism exerts on scholarship and advocacy.
-Despite the liberal critique, sex exceptionalism flourished, and today it is adopted without hesitation.
+Third, this Article spotlights the invisible but powerful influence sex exceptionalism exerts on scholarship and advocacy.
+Sex exceptionalism has flourished despite the liberal critique, and today it is adopted without hesitation.
 Sex dazzles theorists of all types.
-For sex crimes, retributivists accept exorbitant sentences, and utilitarians tolerate ineffective ones.
-Critics of mass incarceration selectively abandon their principled stance against expanding the penal state.
+For sex crimes, retributivists accept exorbitant sentences, utilitarians tolerate ineffective ones, and critics of mass incarceration selectively abandon their principled stance against expanding the penal state.
 Denaturalizing sex exceptionalism and excavating its troubling origins forces analysts to confront a detrimental frame underlying society’s perpetual enthusiasm for punitive sex regulation.